 A study of the institution of slavery, its origins, continuance, and contemporary residuals.
 Offered Fall only.
 (LA, OW3) Cross-listed as WHIS 276.
-Prerequisite: SoS or 3 s.h.
-100-level HIST course.

 ALS 278 African Atlantic: Popular Culture 3 s.h.

 This course explores popular culture in Africa and among African diasporic communities in the Caribbean, the Americas and Europe.
 All forms of expression-music, film, drama, video-television and popular writing-are covered but the emphasis of a particular semester may vary.
 Offered irregularly.
 (LA, OW3)